numba/numba/docs/source/reference/jit-compilation.rst

       The address of the compiled C callback, as an integer.

+   .. attribute:: cffi

+      A `cffi`_ function pointer instance, suitable for passing as an argument to `cffi`_-wrapped functions.

    .. attribute:: ctypes

       A :mod:`ctypes` callback instance, as if it were created using